samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 # Restore Wi-Fi for Atheros on macOS Monterey to Sequoia

 Apple dropped support for Atheros cards in macOS Mojave.
-Starting with Mojave, it is necessary to inject older kexts, and from macOS Monterey onward, patches need to be installed using OpenCore Legacy Patcher (OCLP).
+Starting with Mojave, it is necessary to inject older versions of kexts.
+Starting from Monterey, additional patches are needed to be installed using OpenCore Legacy Patcher (OCLP).

 Supported chipsets that had support dropped in Mojave, these include: